j-da-savage/Performing-robots/README.md

 ###  *16/10 - Robot play suggestion*

-The play follows 7 robots, all coded with fairly ‘simple’ algorithms.
+The play follows 7 robots, all coded with fairly ‘simple’ algorithms, made for very specific tasks.

 The limited knowledge and simplicity of the robots (yes, no, maybe) leads to a series of misunderstandings that have the robots end up in situations they did not expect.